MaoZiming/papers/Topics/1-basic-os/01-address-translation.md

     - Similarly, if a user program tries to change the values of the (privileged) base and bounds registers, the CPU should raise an exception and run the “tried to execute a privileged operation while in user mode” handler.
 These instructions require kernel (privileged) mode.
   - When a new process is created, the OS will have to search a data structure (often called a **free list**) to find room for the new address space and then mark it used.
   - The OS must save and restore the base-and-bounds pair when it switches between processes.
-    - In some per-process structure such as process control block (PCB).
+    - In per-process structure such as process control block (PCB).
     - To move a process’s address space, the OS first deschedules the process; then, the OS copies the address space from the current location to the new location; finally, the OS updates the saved base register (in the process structure) to point to the new location.
 - Some inefficiency of base-and-bounds
   - **Internal fragmentation** (space inside the allocated unit is not all used)

-    - restricted to placing an address space in a fixed-sized slot and thus internal fragmentation can arise
+    - Unallocated space between stack and heap.
   - Slight generalization of base and bounds: segmentation (next)

 # Segmentation

 - Summary
   - Segmentation helps us build a more effective virtualization of memory
-    - Fast
-    - Enable code sharing
+    - Enable code sharing (protection bits, later)
     - Better support sparse address spaces
   - Cons
     - External fragmentation: allocate variable-sized segments chop up free memory into odd-sized pieces
     - Not flexible enough to support fully generalized, sparse address space
-      - E.x. sparsely-used heap all in one logical segment, the entire heap must still reside in memory in order to be accessed
       - if our model of how the address space is being used doesn’t match how the segmentation has been designed, segmentation doesn’t work very well
 - Instead of having just one base and bounds pair in MMU, have a base-and-bound pair per **logical segment** of the address space
 - Three logically-different segments: code, stack, and heap
-  - Only used memory is allocated space in physical memory
-- The term segmentation fault or violation arises from a memory access on a segmented machine to an illegal address.
+- The term **segmentation fault** or violation arises from a memory access on a segmented machine to an illegal address.
 - How is it better?
   - Allows OS to place each one of those segments in different parts in physical memory
   - Avoid filling physical memory with unused virtual address space